Ise Kokufu

-The Ise Provincial Capital ruins (伊勢国府跡, Ise Kokufu ato) is an archaeological site with the ruins of a Nara to Heian period government administrative complex located in the Hirose neighborhood of the city of Suzuka, Mie Prefecture in the Kansai region of Japan.
+The Ise Provincial Capital ruins (伊勢国府跡, Ise Kokufu ato) is an archaeological site with the ruins of a Nara to Heian period government administrative complex located in the Hirose neighborhood of the city of Suzuka, Mie in the Kansai region of Japan.
 Identified as the ruins of the kokufu (provincial capital) of Ise Province, the site has been protected as a National Historic Site from 2002.